ctrlplusb/cra-monorepo/README.md

 - Fully TypeScript'ed
 - Consistent ESLint with Typescript parser across entire codebase
 - Run Jest from the root
+- Prettier configuration

+## Recommendations

+Highly recommend using VSCode with the Prettier plugin. 🥰

 ## Getting started